Orthodontic treatment FAQ

 Who carries out orthodontics?

-At City Bridge our specialist orthodontist Ahmed El Angbawi has completed many years of post graduate training in orthodontics which enables him to achieve fantastic and predictable results.
+At City Bridge our Consultant orthodontist Ahmed El Angbawi has completed many years of post graduate training in orthodontics which enables him to achieve fantastic and predictable results.

 What does it involve?